codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 Implement Primitive Components
 ------------------------------

-Primitive C++ components are implemented by suppling header and source files that provide conforming class declarations and definitions.
-The programming API is provided by `Chimps <chimps>`.
+Primitive C++ components are implemented by supplying header and source files with class declarations and definitions that conform to the `Chimps <chimps>` API.

 .. highlight:: C++